sa-express-news/longform-story-template/README.md

 `byline: Kia Farhang`

 Save the file, then get back on the terminal in the root of the project.
-If you've still got that `npm run start` running the story in your browser, no worries - just open up a new terminal tab or window and navigate back to the root.
+If you've still got that `npm run start` running the story in your browser, no worries - just open up a new terminal tab or window and navigate back to the story folder.
 (You can run multiple terminal screens at once.)

 The command to retranslate our ArchieML is `gulp` because...We're using [the Gulp JavaScript task runner](https://gulpjs.com/) to do it.
 (Yeah, I wish there was a more exciting reason) So run that command: